vanzasetia/chat-app-css-illustration/README.md

 For the chat layout, I used flexbox for everything started from chat bubble to input message.

 ### Animation
+For the animations, I will do it maybe on my second try.
+But, I am not sure that I will do this challenge again.
+So, don't wait for it.

 ## What I Learned